gracetata/ProKnee-Simulator/README.md

 python train.py task=HumanoidAMP test=True num_envs=1 train=HumanoidAMPPro checkpoint=**.pth
 ```

 Due to the complex dynamics of multi-body games, modeling it as a single-agent system leads to gradient explosion, where a learning rate around 8e-8 can succeed, but increasing it results in failure.

+I increase the fps of simulator, which dt become 1/180s from 1/60s.